 If the police discovered stolen property while conducting an illegal search or arrest they should not be permitted to benefit from breaking the law.
 Our Chicago embezzlement attorneys will fight to get any tainted and illegally-obtained evidence thrown out of your case.
 When the state’s attorney does not have valuable evidence it will be difficult for them to establish their case.

-Chicago Embezzlement Attorneys
+Call Our Chicago Embezzlement Attorneys Today

 If you are facing criminal charges for embezzlement in Chicago do not hesitate to contact criminal defense attorney Gus Kostopoulos for help.
 Mr. Kostopoulos is a former state’s attorney who understands that your future is on the line.
 He will use his insight and experience as a prosecutor to get the best possible outcome in your criminal case.
 He knows how the prosecution will approach your case and can be prepared to counter all of their arguments.